(Updated on July 23, 2020)

 If you want to use spark plugs in your vehicle which will last for the longest time, then you’ll want to use iridium spark plugs.
-It is estimated that iridium spark plugs will last for at least 40,000 miles but they’ve been known to go up to 60,000 miles or even 80,000 miles.
+It is estimated that iridium spark plugs will last for at least 60,000 miles.
+However, they’ve been known to go up to 80,000 miles, or even 120,000 miles, depending on the vehicle.

 This is often the amount of mileage that most people put on their cars before they get a new one.
 So, an investment in these spark plugs would surely be worth it for this.
 You may never actually have these spark plugs go bad on you.

 2) Great Durability

 Iridium is a silvery-white metal that is harder than platinum.
 This makes it the hardest spark plug on the market.
 Because of that, iridium spark plugs have the greatest durability and allows you to get the most possible use out of them.

 3) Less Voltage Needed

 When the electrical current is generated from the iridium spark plug, it does not require as much voltage because it has a tiny electrode in the center of it.
-Whenever there is less voltage used, it means you save on power.
+This may give your vehicle a more consistent and reliable spark.